Oppressive heat will bake much of the US this weekend, with the Northeast expected to see triple-digit temperatures - KTVZ

 Relentless, oppressive heat will grip much of the US this weekend, with the Northeast region expected to bear the brunt amid forecasts for near-record temperatures across the region.

-Nearly 80 million Americans from the central US to the Northeast are under heat warnings or advisories as officials across the country urge people to take precautions when outdoors.
+More than 85 million Americans from the central US to the Northeast are under heat warnings or advisories Saturday morning as officials across the country urge people to take precautions when outdoors.

 “Sweltering heat over the Northeast US this weekend may lead 30+ stations to approach or exceed their record high temps by Sunday, w/ high humidity driving triple-digit heat indices along the I-95 corridor,” the Weather Prediction Center warned Friday.